 The system will become better and better at recognizing cigarette butts: crushed, semi-sanded, buried: it will be relentless.

 To help amass those photos, the BB team turned to Microsoft Trove, an app designed to connect AI developers to photographers.
-Thanks to the team's efforts, Scheveningen beach in the Netherlands (where BB completed his first test mission) now has a coast that is cleaner from cigarette butts.
+Thanks to the team's efforts, Scheveningen beach in the Netherlands (where BB completed her first test mission) now has a coast that is cleaner from cigarette butts.

 Here is a video of the cute beach sweeper cleaning the shoreline of cigarette butts: